zacharygarwood/garboy/README.md

 ```
 ## Limitations
 - **No Audio**: Top of my list to implement one day
+- **Not 100% Cycle Accurate**: There are still plenty of hardware quirks that can be added
 - **No Settings**: Every game will be a nice shade of blue unless you modify the code.
 There's no speeding it up - gotta play the old fashioned way!
 - **No GBC Support**: Who needs more than 4 shades of blue?